zonemaster/zonemaster/docs/public/specifications/tests/Nameserver-TP/nameserver15.md

     2. If there is no DNS response, then go to next name server IP.
     3. Add the name server IP to the *Sending Version Query* set.
     4. For each query name in *Query Names* do:
        1. [Send] *TXT Query* with query name to the name server and collect the response.
        2. If there is no DNS response or the response has the [RCODE Name] ServFail, add name server and query name to the *Error On Version Query* set and go to next query name.
        3. If the [DNS Response] does not have any TXT record in the answer section with query name as owner name, go to next query name.
-       4. For each TXT record in the answer section of the [DNS Response] with owner name query name, extract and [concatenate] the string(s) from the RDATA of the record.
+       4. For each TXT record in the answer section of the [DNS Response] do:
+          1. If [DNS Class] of the TXT record is not CH, then add name server to the *Wrong Record Class* set.
+          2. Extract and [concatenate] the string(s) from the RDATA of the record.
-       5. If the extracted string is non-empty, add *Name Server IP*, query name and the string to the *TXT Data* set.
+          3. If the extracted string is non-empty, add name server, query name and the string to the *TXT Data* set.

 7. If the *TXT Data* set is non-empty, then, for each unique string and query name pair in the set, output *[N15_SOFTWARE_VERSION]* with name server IP list, query name and string.

 8. If the *Error On Version Query* set is non-empty, then for each query name in the set output *[N15_ERROR_ON_VERSION_QUERY]* with the query name